Anasmirza20/Whatsapp-Status-Saver/README.md

 6. Please ensure your code follows the coding style and conventions of the project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-We'd like to thank the open-source community for their contributions to the libraries and tools used in this project.

 ## Contact

-If you have any questions or need assistance, feel free to contact us at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions or need assistance, feel free to contact us at [anasmirza912@gmail.com](mailto:anasmirza912@gmail.com).

 Happy Status Saving!